-Proposed Criteria
+Proposed Ranking Criteria

 A multicriteria approach was developed to support the characterization and ranking of resiliency projects, including metrics that help to identify the most critical infrastructure associated with most vulnerable areas.
 The selection of criteria were based on the Resilient Florida Program, as detailed below.

-On May 12, 2021, Governor DeSantis signed into law SB1954, making over \$690 million available in FY21/FY22 to support efforts to ensure our state and local communities are prepared to deal with the impacts of SLR, intense rainfall events and flooding.
 This program is administered by the FDEP and it allows water management districts to submit a list of proposed projects that mitigate the risks of flooding or SLR on water supplies or water resources of the state by September 1, annually.
 Each project submitted to the program must contain a description of the project, project location, completion schedule, cost estimate, and the cost share percentage available with a minimum of 50%.
 The legislation requires FDEP to implement a scoring system for assessing each project.
 The scoring system will include the following tiers and criteria:

-- 1. Tier 1 must account for 40 percent of the total score and consist of all of the following criteria: - a.
-The degree to which the project addresses the risks posed by flooding and sea level rise identified in the local government vulnerability assessments or the comprehensive statewide flood vulnerability and sea level rise assessment, as applicable.
-(10%) - b.
-The degree to which the project addresses risks to regionally significant assets.
-(10%) - c.
-The degree to which the project reduces risks to areas with an overall higher percentage of vulnerable critical assets.
-(10%)

-- d.
-The degree to which the project contributes to existing flooding mitigation projects that reduce upland damage costs by incorporating new or enhanced structures or restoration and revegetation projects.
-(10%) - 2.
-Tier 2 must account for 30 percent of the total score and consist of all of the following criteria: - a.
-The degree to which flooding, and erosion currently affect the condition of the project area.(7.5%) - b.
-The overall readiness of the project to proceed in a timely manner, considering the project's readiness for the construction phase of development, the status of required permits, the status of any needed easement acquisition, and the availability of local funding sources.
-(7.5%) - c.
-The environmental habitat enhancement or inclusion of nature-based options for resilienæ, with priority given to state or federal critical habitat areas for threatened or endangered species.
-(7.5%) - d.
-The cost-effectiveness of the project.
-(7.5%) - 3.
-Tier 3 must account for 20 percent of the total score and consist of all of the following criteria: - a.
-The availability of local, state, and federal matching funds, considering the status of the funding award, and federal authorization, if applicable.
-(6.5%) - b.
-Previous state commitment and involvement in the project, considering previously funded phases, the total amount of previous state funding, and previous partial appropriations for the proposed project.
-(6.5%) - c.
-The exceedance of the flood-resistant construction requirements of the Florida Building Code and applicable floodplain management regulations.
-(7%) - 4.
-Tier 4 must account for 10 percent of the total score and consist of all the following criteria: - a.
-The proposed innovative technologies designed to reduce project costs and provide regional collaboration.
-(5%) - b.
-The extent to which the project assists financially disadvantaged communities.
+- 1) Tier 1 must account for 40 percent of the total score and consist of all of the following criteria: - a) The degree to which the project addresses the risks posed by flooding and sea level rise identified in the local government vulnerability assessments or the comprehensive statewide flood vulnerability and sea level rise assessment, as applicable.
+(10%) - b) The degree to which the project addresses risks to regionally significant assets.
+(10%) - c) The degree to which the project reduces risks to areas with an overall higher percentage of vulnerable critical assets.
+(10%) - d) The degree to which the project contributes to existing flooding mitigation projects that reduce upland damage costs by incorporating new or enhanced structures or restoration and revegetation projects.
+(10%) - 2) Tier 2 must account for 30 percent of the total score and consist of all of the following criteria: - a) The degree to which flooding, and erosion currently affect the condition of the project area (7.5%) - b) The overall readiness of the project to proceed in a timely manner, considering the project's readiness for the construction phase of development, the status of required permits, the status of any needed easement acquisition, and the availability of local funding sources.(7.5%) - c) The environmental habitat enhancement or inclusion of nature-based options for resilience, with priority given to state or federal critical habitat areas for threatened or endangered species.
+(7.5%) - d) The cost-effectiveness of the project.
+(7.5%) - 3) Tier 3 must account for 20 percent of the total score and consist of all of the following criteria: - a) The availability of local, state, and federal matching funds, considering the status of the funding award, and federal authorization, if applicable.
+(6.5%) - b) Previous state commitment and involvement in the project, considering previously funded phases, the total amount of previous state funding, and previous partial appropriations for the proposed project.
+(6.5%) - c) The exceedance of the flood-resistant construction requirements of the Florida Building Code and applicable floodplain management regulations.
+(7%) - 4) Tier 4 must account for 10 percent of the total score and consist of all the following criteria: - a) The proposed innovative technologies designed to reduce project costs and provide regional collaboration.
+(5%) - b) The extent to which the project assists financially disadvantaged communities.
 (5%)

-Following the overall Resiliency Florida scoring system, currently undergoing a rule making process to refine the application of the tiers and criterial summarized above; and incorporating additional criteria that are relevant to characterize and to prioritize the most critical project needs in this Plan, the following criteria set has been implemented:
+Following the overall Resiliency Florida scoring system, and incorporating additional criteria that are relevant to characterize and to prioritize the most critical project needs in this Plan, the following criteria set has been implemented: